 Diabetic neuropathy is a painful and common complication of diabetes.
-The expert team at CHOICE Pain & Rehabilitation Center diagnoses and treats diabetic neuropathy at their offices in Lanham, Hyattsville, Gaithersburg, Dundalk and Pikesville, Maryland.
+The expert team at CHOICE Pain & Rehabilitation Center diagnoses and treats diabetic neuropathy at their offices in Olney, Rosedale, Hyattsville, Gaithersburg, Lanham, Dundalk, and Baltimore, Maryland.
 If you live in Maryland or the Washington, D.C., area and have diabetes and experience pain, numbness, or tingling in your hands or feet, schedule an appointment online or by phone right away.

 Diabetic neuropathy is a type of nerve damage that affects people with diabetes.
 There are four main types of diabetic neuropathy.
 The symptoms you experience depend on the type of neuropathy you have, though it’s possible to have multiple types at once.

 Peripheral neuropathy is the most common type.
 Symptoms usually affect your feet and legs, but can also involve your arms and hands.
 Symptoms of peripheral neuropathy include: